thesigns/Fit/README.md

 *version 0.2*

-Fit is a free CLI (Command Line Interface) application developed in C# designed to log personal metrics such as weight and height, with plans to include additional data pertaining to physical and mental health and well-being in the future.
+Fit is a free CLI (Command Line Interface) application developed in C# designed to store personal metrics such as weight and height, with plans to include additional data pertaining to physical and mental health and well-being in the future.

-Future updates will introduce features for generating charts from logged data, exporting functionalities, and more.
+Future updates will introduce features for generating charts from stored data, exporting functionalities, and more.

 ## Usage